| All of your Rose of Eternity

 actually be reached.
 Again, not terrible efficient, but again,

+this is a prototype.
 Luckily, before I went down that path,

 I realized I had a bug in my IsOrphanedTile